Skip to main content

 room with multiple colors in the color pallet

 Split-complementary schemes use a base color and the two colors adjacent to the base’s direct complementary.
 For example, if your base color is blood orange, the complementary color will be teal.
 The two colors adjacent to teal are blue and green.
 Thus, your split-complementary palette will be blood orange, blue, and green.
-Unlike monochromatic or complementary palettes, this style allows for more opportunity to create vivid and distinctive designs.
+Unlike monochromatic or complementary palettes, this style allows for more opportunities to create vivid and distinctive designs.

 Tetradic is a spin on triadic